 On 14 September 2020, the Department of Finance published the Budget 2021 Tax Strategy Group (TSG) papers.
 The papers, published each year, set out tax policy matters for consideration by the TSG and wider stakeholders in the context of the upcoming Budget.

-In this article Conor O’Brien, Tax Partner, analyses some of the measures that are under consideration by the Government and the likelihood of their inclusion in the upcoming Budget.
+We analyse some of the measures that are under consideration by the Government and the likelihood of their inclusion in the upcoming Budget.

 Under the European Anti-Tax Avoidance Directive (ATAD) EU Member States were required to introduce interest limitation measures with effect from 1 January 2020 unless they had measures that offer equivalent protection from base erosion through interest deductions in their existing law.
 In which case, a Member State can defer the introduction of ATAD interest limitation measures until 1 January 2024.
 The Irish Government’s position is that existing Irish law is at least equally as effective as the measures contained in ATAD at preventing base erosion through interest deductions.
 However, the EU has signalled that it does not agree with Ireland’s position.
 As such, the Department of Finance has commenced work on the introduction of ATAD interest limitation measures with effect from an earlier date.